SFU-Archives/digital-repository-utilities/README.md

 - Brunnhilde: Characterization tool for analyzing files transferred to Archives.

-- [ClamAV](utilities/clamav.md): Open-source antivirus engine used to check for viruses and malware on files transferred to Archives.
+- [ClamAV](utilities/clamav.md): Antivirus engine used to check for malware in digital transfers.

 - ePADD: Open-source software for processing and providing access to email archives.